Website Provided by Outside Legal Counsel PLC

 www.MichiganTF.com

-Michigan Tax Foreclosure LAWSUITSMichigan Tax Foreclosure LAWSUITSMichigan Tax Foreclosure LAWSUITS
+Michigan Tax Foreclosure LEGAL CHALLENGESMichigan Tax Foreclosure LEGAL CHALLENGESMichigan Tax Foreclosure LEGAL CHALLENGES

 www.MichiganTF.com

 Each year, county and state treasurers throughout Michigan seize and sell thousands of properties from property owners who owe a small amount of past due tax.
 Many of these parcels are worth thousands or tens of thousands of dollars.
-Instead of returning the excess sale proceeds or the "surplus equity" in excess of the tax debt, treasurers simply keep the extra funds for the county's general budget.
+Instead of returning the excess sale proceeds or the "equity" in excess of the tax debt, treasurers simply undersell the true value of the property and then keep the extra funds for the county's general budget.
 It has become governance for profit to fill budget shortcomings of county governments.

-If you need legal assistance regarding your tax foreclosure circumstances, you are welcomed to contact OLC.
+If you need legal assistance regarding a prior or forthcoming tax foreclosure, immediately contact OLC.

 This website is for informational purposes only.
 Using this site or communicating with us through this site does not form an attorney/client relationship.